primatejs/primate/README.md

 // routes/index.js handles the `/` route
 export default {
   get() {
-    // Use a Response object for custom response status return new Response("created!", {status: 201});
+    // use a Response object for custom response status return new Response("created!", {status: 201});
   },
 };